langsci/CTAN/langsci/README.md

 The main file is the file langscibook.cls.
 This defines the basic structure of the book.
 It makes reference to the following auxiliary files:

     langsci-series.def: metadata for series
-    langsci-basic.sty for commands required by the standard template bib style definitions
+    bib style definitions
     eps and pdf files for the logos used in the textbook series Textbooks in Language Sciences

 The following optional packages are also provided, but have to be included manually if desired:

-    langsci-optional.sty: additional useful commands
+    langsci-basic.sty to set the branding to Language Science Press langsci-optional.sty: additional useful commands
     langsci-gb4e.sty and langsci-cgloss.sty typeset linguistic examples
     langsci-linguex.sty: a version of linguex which does not break gb4e langsci-lgr.sty: the Leipzig glossing rule definitions
-    langsci-forest-setup.sty: definitions for linguistic trees
     langsci-bidi.sty: bidirectional text
-    langsci-tbls.sty: macros for the textbook series Textbooks in Language Sciences langsci-subparts.sty: adds an additional sectioning level between part and chapter
+    langsci-tbls.sty: macros for the textbook series Textbooks in Language Sciences langsci-subparts.sty: adds an additional sectioning level between part and chapter langsci-textipa.sty: provide some Unicode replacements for TIPA phonetic commands

 Documentation is found in the folder documentation/.